trampster/Ropu/Docs/CallManagementProtocol.md

 * EndPoint (6 bytes)

 ### Registration Removed
-Could be a new registration or and update to an existing one

 * Packet Type 12 (byte)
 * Request ID (uint16)
 * Group ID (uint16)